 How does the above scenario make us lose a measuring stick against the original level of strength?
 Unless I didn't understand the point you were conveying.

-It typically does, becomes Randoms A, B, C, and D typically will either stay plot relevant by catching up to E's strength, or never appear again in a meaningful way.
+It typically does, because Randoms A, B, C, and D typically will either stay plot relevant by catching up to E's strength, or never appear again in a meaningful way.
 Either the gap will vanish, or they won't be tested to show that the gap is actually far more tremendous than before.

 In the very likely absence of that, what happens then?
 The multiplier gets dismissed?